semuconsulting/pyubx2/README.md

 >>> serialOut.write(msg.serialize())
 ```

-Wild card query to retrieve all CFG_MSGOUT (keyID 0x2091*) parameters (set bits 0..15 of the keyID to 0xffff):
+Wild card queries can be performed by setting bits 0..15 of the keyID to `0xffff` e.g. to retrieve all CFG_MSGOUT parameters (keyID `0x2091*`) :

 ```python
 >>> from pyubx2 import UBXMessage